dalesgit/logseq-sd/pages/SD Training Jan 30, 2025.md

 	- I shared my dream
 		- what image? **train**
 		- dream delivered real grace
-		- Nina: Winston Churchill (Jung said pay attention to the wise old man/woman in your dream) -
+		- Nina: Winston Churchill appeared in a dream (Jung said pay attention to the wise old man/woman in your dream)
+			- dream had connected to chapstick.
+Nina took that to mean concern with what she has to preach this Sunday (fear of offending people?)